Skip to main content

 Table of Contents

-Robotic surgical systems like the da Vinci have transformed modern surgery, but they’ve also created new categories of patient injury.
+Robotic surgical systems like the da Vinci have transformed modern surgery—but they’ve also created new categories of patient injury.
 When a surgical robot malfunctions or is operated improperly, patients may suffer burns, organ damage, or worse.
-Understanding your legal options is the first step toward holding responsible parties accountable.
+With 7+ million procedures performed worldwide and ongoing FDA recalls, understanding your legal options is essential.

 #